NoOseReD/Simple_Dork_Automation/README.md

 6. After this select the file path and convert to .exe
 7. Modify as you see fit!
 8. An .exe file has been added to demonstrate usage as an executable.

+The add-on file when started will save the cursor location as X and Y. Which can be used in the file to click on a specific place on the screen.